ShuraBlack/JDAdvanced/README.md

 ## Creating the EventHandler Object
 The EventHandler is responsible for managing JDA events and handing them off to the corresponding EventWorker.
+If any handling is missing, you can extend the class and implement your own function.
+Each event will be dispatched and processed by a separate thread (make sure to create your EventWorker in a concurrent manner).
 To declare functions of an EventWorker as active, you can utilize the Interaction and InteractionSet.<br>

 **Example:**